PgBiel/elembic/src/data.typ

 // Prefix for the labels added to shown elements.
 #let lbl-show-head = "__elembic_element_shown_"

+// Prefix for the labels added to the metadata of each element.
+// Used for querying.
+#let lbl-meta-head = "__elembic_element_meta_"

 // Prefix for the labels added outside shown elements.
 // This is used to be able to effectively apply show-set rules to them.
 #let lbl-outer-head = "__elembic_element_outer_"